Fabiola Vargas

 Fabiola Arizbeth Vargas Curiel (born 23 March 1975) is a Mexican football manager and former player.
 During her career as player she represented Mexico from 1994 to 2001.

-Career
+Playing career

 Early career

 Fabiola Vargas was born in Mexico City on 23 March 1975, she lived her early years in the Tepito neighborhood but later moved to Coacalco in the State of Mexico, where she started playing basketball and football.
 When she was 17 she decided to dedicate full time to football.

 She started playing in local leagues where she was discovered by scouts of the Mexican Football Federation who invited her to join to the Mexico women's national football team.

 Club career

 In 1997, she moved to Canadá to play with the semi-professional team Omega Soccer.